 Real Venetian plaster walls are still uncommon in today’s residential homes.
 This type uses a mixture of marble dust and other materials to create walls of unmatched strength and beauty.
 However, it requires a highly trained craftsman and is not at all cheap.
 In fact, real Venetian plaster is most commonly used not as interior walls, but as a cheap alternative to marble.
 While the texture of real plaster can be achieved with a veneer, it will take quite a skilled artisan with a decorative painting technique to fully imitate the color of the real thing.
 That said, even a veneer is going to blow your neighbor’s walls out of the water.

-Need to find a pro for your Plaster Project?Find Pros
+Ready to start your Plaster Project?Find Pros

 While priced competitively with drywall, faux plaster requires more expertise than most homeowners possess to install.
 You’ll probably need some specific experience handling plaster, as a general “handiness” isn’t enough to produce the striking effect of Venetian plaster installation.
 The base for faux plaster is usually gypsum-based lath paneling.
 A thin layer of plaster is then applied over the paneling with a trowel to create the desired effect.
 After that, a decorative paint is applied to the veneer to create your wall finishing.